PayFabric/APIs/PayLink/Sections/Templates.md

     }
 </pre>

-Create Template for specific template type
+Create Template for Specific Template Type
 --------------------------------

 * `POST /paylink/api/template/{type}` will create template for a specific type